Understanding the "Content Lifecycle" and how to master it

 In cases where content has even a higher significance like e-commerce platforms or media companies, a bulk of the operation may be handled by AI through what is called Intelligent Content.

 In addition to the management team which oversees the process, content requires management technology.
 Management technology is necessary in efficiently handling content in all stages: it offers a platform to create, revise, publish, refine, and preserve content of any form.
 The technology is usually referred to as CMS, short for Content Management System.

 Depending on your needs, you have a choice between the traditional (think Wordpress) or the “Headless” approach.
 In short, the headless solution is suitable for cases where multi-platform publication (website, phone app, smart watch, etc), intelligent content, speed, and most importantly for the content lifecycle “Content Repurposing”, have higher degrees of importance.

 4. Publication and Maintenance

-When content is created, it is published through the CMS for the public.
-This is the first time in the content’s lifecycle where it is finally observed by its target audience.
-If something is wrong the content can still be edited through the CMS to fix the problem.
-At this point the marketing team is done with the bulk of the operation and can enjoy watching their creation find its place through time.
+So, after hitting the "publish button," it is the first time in the content's lifecycle where it is finally observed by its target audience.
+At this point, the marketing team is done with the bulk of the operation and can enjoy watching their creation find its place through time.